enry1897/FlowVision/README.md

 ## Project description
 The main claim of our project is to create a system that allow people with visual impairments to control stage effects consciously.
 We use a camera to detect performers' gestures by using a machine learning algorithm to easily perform it.
-Then we send OSC messages to comunicate with RaspberryPi to controll a feedback glove that vibrate in different way according to the type of data that we have detected.
-Last step we comunicate with lights and other stage machine in order to obtain the desirable effect.
+Then we send OSC messages to communicate with RaspberryPi to controll a feedback glove that vibrate in different way according to the type of data that we have detected.
+Last step we communicate with lights and other stage machine in order to obtain the desirable effect.

 ### Jupyter environment
 Python 3.12.10 has been used to run notebooks and model.